CameronStorer/LaTech-SMP-Container-Stack/README.md

 ## Instructions

-Created by Cameron Storer, homelabber since 2023, this container fleet is tried and true for server stability and fun times.
 To utilize this container stack on your machine:

 1. Pull the repo ``git clone https://github.com/CameronStorer/LaTechSMP.net.git``
 2. Execute the root container ``docker compose up -d``